When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Nasal Pillow Masks

+Nasal pillow masks gently inflate inside of your nostrils to create a seal, which directs air through your nose while minimizing skin contact.
 As the lightest and most streamlined of CPAP mask styles, nasal pillow masks are a popular choice for people who find other masks claustrophobic.
 They can also make it easier to sleep on your stomach or side.

 Full Face Masks

-CPAP Mask Part | Description |
+| CPAP Mask Part | Description |

-Frames | A CPAP mask’s frame is what holds it all together.
-Other parts either clip or snap into the frame, which is usually made of a hard material to provide stability. |
+| Frame | A CPAP mask’s frame holds the mask together.
+Other parts either clip or snap into the frame, which is usually made of plastic or other hard material to provide stability. |

-Headgear | Your CPAP mask has headgear to keep it on your face.
-Headgear can vary significantly between designs, but it usually involves one or more straps that go around the back of your head. |
+| Headgear | Headgear secures the CPAP mask to your face.
+Headgear can vary significantly between designs, but usually involves one or more straps that wrap around the back of your head. |

-Cushions | Full face and nasal CPAP masks use a cushion to create a seal against your skin.
+| Cushions | Full-face and nasal CPAP masks use a cushion to create a seal against your skin.
 The cushion is usually made from silicone or foam. |

-Pillows | Nasal pillow CPAP masks use a set of pillows instead of a cushion.
+| Pillows | Nasal pillow CPAP masks use a set of pillows instead of a cushion.
 The pillows, which inflate inside your nostrils, are usually made from silicone or gel. |

-Tubing connection | CPAP masks have different ways to connect your CPAP tubing to your mask.
-Swiveling elbows, for example, connect at 90 degrees and allow for greater freedom of movement. |
+| Tubing connection | CPAP masks have different ways to connect your CPAP tubing to your mask.
+Swiveling elbows, for example, connect at 90 degrees and allow for greater freedom of movement.
+Some masks also feature swiveling tubing connections at the top of the frame, allowing wearers to use any sleep position without tangling the hose. |

 Preparation Phase: Before You Wear Your Mask